A guide to Riga for those seeking the alternative, unusual and cool things to do in this beautiful city.

 They also host a flea market and more – you can check the event calendar on their site.

-Kalnciema Quarter
+Kalnciema quarter

 Another creative district, a little far from the centre and across the river.
 A number of old, beautiful wooden buildings with a courtyard that is famous for hosting a weekly local farmer’s market.